ITensor/website/docs/cppv2/classes/indexset.md

    Reference to this IndexSet as its parent type, namely `RangeT<index_type>` where `index_type` is Index for IndexSet or IQIndex for IQIndexSet.

+* `.select(index_type type) -> IndexSet`

+    Returns a new `IndexSet` containing only the indices of the selected type.

+* `.filter(index_type type) -> IndexSet`

+    Returns a new `IndexSet` containing all indices which are *not* of the specified type.

+## Binary set operations

+Given two `IndexSet` instances A and B, we can do binary set operations between them and obtain a new `IndexSet` instance.
+The available operations are:

+* `.setUnion(IndexSet & other) -> IndexSet`

+  `A.setUnion(B)` returns a new `IndexSet` which contains the collected indices from both sets.

+* `.setIntersection(IndexSet & other) -> IndexSet`

+  `A.setIntersection(B)` returns a new `IndexSet` which contains all the common indices of both sets.
+In a tensor contraction, these are the indices which are being summed over.

+* `.setDifference(IndexSet & other) -> IndexSet`

+  `A.setDifference(B)` returns a new `IndexSet` which contains the indices of A which are not also in B. Note that, in contrast with the previous two, this operation is not symmetric:
+  `B.setDifference(A)` will return a different set.

+* `.setSymmetricDifference(IndexSet & other) -> IndexSet`

+  `A.setSymmetricDifference(B)` returns a new `IndexSet` which contains the indices which are unique to either A or B not present in both.
+This is the complement of the intersection of the two sets.
+In a tensor contraction, this is the set of indices of the resulting tensor.

 ## Other Class Methods and Features